fewdw/final-project-student/README.md

 ### Pull Request Naming (PR)

--To document PRs easily we will adhere to the following standard:
+- To document PRs easily we will adhere to the following standard:

 ```
 feat(INITIAL-JiraStoryID): short description